-1. Title of Proposed Projec :t:
+1. Title of Proposed Projec ot:

 2. Principal Investigator:

-, , (Name)

-(Department)
+(Name) (Highest Degree Earned) (Citizenship)

+(Department :)

 3. Institution of Higher Ed ucation:

-4. Address:

-(Street Address/P.O.
-Bo ox Number)
+4. Address/P.O.
+I Box Number)

 (City, S tate) (Zip Code)

 5. Telephone: FAX:

 E-mail:

 6. Date of Submission:

-7. Total Funds Requested: \$ Institutional Match: \$
+7. Total Funds Requested :\$ Institutional Match:\$

-certif LaSPA comp and S by see 55, Se y that the statements made in thi ACE award terms and conditions if liance with all applicable Federal uspension, 34 CFR Part 85, Sectio ction 1352, title 31, U.S. Code; Co ection 539; ACORN Compliance in s proposal are true ar an award is made as and State laws and re n 85.510, Participant' mpliance with China F accordance with 534 ers and U.S. Code: By signing and submitting and complete to the best of their knowledge; a result of this proposal; and the institution egulations including, but not limited to, Exect responsibilities; Non-Discrimination; Certif Funding Restriction as detailed in Public Law of the Consolidated and Further Continuing I felony conviction (sections 544 and 543 of they agree to comply wit and proposed project are utive Order 12549, Debar fication against Lobbying i is 112-10 Section 1340(a) g Appropriations Act of 20 8.
-Signature of Principal In vestigator: 9.
-Name of Authorized Org ganizational Rep D: 10.
-Signature of Authorized Organizational Rep: 11.
-Date Signed:
+Certi signa comp propo Execo Disco Restr 534 c fication of Compliance with Ap tories certify that the statements by with LaSPACE award terms an osed project are in compliance w utive Order 12549, Debarment ar imination; Certification against L riction as detailed in Public Laws plicable Executives made in this proposed conditions if an activity all applicable Fond Suspension, 34 Cobbying imposed but 112-10 Section 134 Continuing Appropri e Orders and U.S. Code: By signing and so osal are true and complete to the best of the ward is made as a result of this proposal; ederal and State laws and regulations includers of the Part 85, Section 85.510, Participant's by section 1352, title 31, U.S. Code; Compart (a) and 112-55, Section 539; ACORN Collations Act of 2012 (Pub.
+L.112-55); and decay of Public Law 112-55). ubmitting this proposa their knowledge; they a ; and the institution an luding, but not limited responsibilities; Non- pliance with China Fund pmpliance in accordan

+8. Signature of Principal Ir nvestigator:

+9. Name of Authorized Or ganizational R ep:

+10. Signature of Authorized l Organizationa al Rep:

+11. Date Signed: